 CBD Edibles (Oral Consumption)

-CBD edibles, similar to THC edibles, is another popular way to consume CBD.
+CBD edibles, similar to THC edibles, is another popular way to consume CBD, and many use CBD brownies, cakes, and gummies to ease pain.
 They provide a slow-release comfort, enable the CBD to be metabolized in the liver before it’s distributed through the bloodstream, and are easy to dose.
 They’re portable, easy, tasty, and you can easily go for a second serving if the first one wasn’t enough, although you should wait between an hour or two before going in for seconds, and always start with a lower dose.

 When consuming edibles, it takes a longer time to feel the initial effects (the onset of effects can be between 30 minutes to 2 hours), although the effects last longer compared to other consumption methods.
 Edibles can come in the form of weed brownies, chocolates, cakes, CBD gummies, and different kinds of treats.